 Year Ended Dec.
 31,

+2011 2010

-(in thousands) 2010 2009
+(in thousands)

 Deferred income tax assets:

-Allowance for doubtful accounts \$33 \$53
+Allowance for doubtful accounts \$28 \$33

-Inventory and product return reserves 671 775
+Inventory and product return reserves 699 671

-Compensation accruals 756 694
+Compensation accruals 963 756

-Accrued liabilities (35) 144
+Accrued liabilities 29 (35)

-Book-over-tax depreciation and amortization 281 313
+Book-over-tax depreciation and amortization 274 281

-Foreign net operating loss carryforwards 771 549
+Foreign net operating loss carryforwards 704 771

-U.S. net operating loss and credit carryforwards 6,486 6,749
+U.S. net operating loss and credit carryforwards 6,209 6,486

-8,963 9,277
+8,906 8,963

-Valuation Allowance (8,963) (9,277)
+Valuation Allowance (8,906) (8,963)

 Total Deferred Income Tax Assets \$ - \$ -

-The valuation allowance for deferred tax assets decreased \$314,000 during the year ended December 31, 2010, due primarily to net income, allowing recognition of deferred tax assets.
-The valuation allowance for deferred tax assets increased \$596,000 during the year ended December 31, 2009, due primarily to the net loss resulting in new reserves on the increased deferred tax assets.
+The valuation allowance for deferred tax assets decreased \$57,000 during the year ended December 31, 2011, and decreased \$314,000 during the year ended December 31, 2010.
 The net deferred tax assets have a full valuation allowance provided due to uncertainty regarding Data I/O's ability to utilize such assets in future years.
 Although we have had recent profitable operations, this full valuation allowance evaluation is based upon our volatile history of losses and the cyclical nature of our industry and capital spending.
 Credit carryforwards consist primarily of research and experimental and alternative minimum tax credits.
-U.S. net operating loss carryforwards expire beginning in 2020 to 2030.
+U.S. net operating loss carryforwards expire beginning in 2020 to 2031.
 Utilization of net operating loss and credit carryforwards is subject to certain limitations under Section 382 of the Internal Revenue Code of 1986, as amended.